Zoe34/time-travel/README.md

 The game has been tested using PEP8 Python Validator and returned no problems.

 ## Deployment
+The repository was created in Github using "New" on the left - hand side in the repository section.
+The template was provided by Code Institute: https://github.com/Code-Institute-Org/python-essentials-template

+### GitHub:
+To open the code for this project through GitHub enter https://github.com/Zoe34/time-travel.git into the browser.
+Click the green "Gitpod" button
+Click "cancel" and then "More actions"; "Open in browser"

+### Deploying to Heroku:
+- New App clicked in the top right-hand corner of Heroku
+- The app was named time-travel22
+- The location was set to Europe before the app was created
+- The python and node.js buildpacks were added and saved
+- In the Deploy section the deployment was connected to GitHub
+- The repository was searched by name and connected to Heroku
+- The project was manually deployed
+- Once the project has been deployed "View" was clicked to open the deployed app.

 ## Credits
-Code Institute has provided the template for this project.
+- Code Institute has provided the template for this project.
-The flowchart for this game was made using Lucidchart Stackoverflow was used for guidance and help when creating this project.
+- The flowchart for this game was made using Lucidchart
+- Stackoverflow was used for guidance and help when creating this project.